Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/S3 Governance Meeting.md

 - Convergent: decisions

 ### Talking
-- Breathe first or listening stick
+- Breathe first, turns/circle or listening stick

 ### Bodies
-- Comfortable & relaxed with soft focus
+- Comfortable & relaxed with soft focus.

+## Time line
+### Divergent period
+-

 -   opening: [check in](https://patterns.sociocracy30.org/check-in.html) with each other and attune to the objective of the meeting